kxxt/oiinit/README.md

 ## Usage

-### Arguments:
+### Arguments
 1. Input your Project Name.
-2. Use stdc++.h: 1 for using,0 for not using.
+2. Use stdc++.h: 1 for using,others for not using.(not using by default)
-3. Create a batch tool to Compare results.1 for using,0 for not using.0 is the default value.
+3. Create a batch tool to Compare results.1 for using,others for not using.(not using by default)

+### Advanced Functions (DIY it on your own)
+You can modify the templates in the directory "oiinit_bin".

 ### Examples(cmd)
 1. `oiinit Xxx 1 0`